 ADT announced their new ADT Pulse Proprietary panel called Total Security this week.
 Here is a look at this proprietary panel, what it looks like, and its features.
-It is named the TS – for Total Security.
+It is named the TS (Total Security).

 Why a new panel?

-The TS ADT developed will solve some issues, but the greatest of them is the installation time to install an ADT Pulse Premier monitored customer.
-(The ability to control lights, thermostats, doorlocks, cameras, and now even garage doors)
+The TS ADT will solve some issues, but the greatest of them is the installation time to install an ADT Pulse Premier monitored customer.
+(This gives it the ability to control lights, thermostats, door locks, cameras, and now even garage doors)

 Features of the ADT TS Panel